 Midlothian High School

-- The teacher population of 99 teachers has grown by 10% over five school years.
+The teacher population of 99 teachers has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2019)|

 Midlothian High School is ranked within the top 5% of all 1,791 schools in Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.